choeoe/CyEq/README.md

-# CyEq: Proving the Cypher Query Equivalence
+# CyEq: Proving Cypher Query Equivalence

+CyEq is an automated prover to determine whether two Cypher queries are semantically equivalent.
+In CyEq, we model Cypher queries as U-semiring based Cypher expressions, and prove the equivalence of Cypher queries using constraint solvers theory.
+We further construct an equivalent Cypher query dataset CyEqBench that contain 145 pairs of equivalent Cypher queries.
+We evaluate CyEq on this dataset, and have proved 139 pairs of equivalent Cypher queries.

-## Introduction
+## CyEqBench

-CyEq is a tool designed to prove the equivalence of Cypher queries in graph databases.
-This tool helps users ensure that different Cypher queries return the same results, which is essential for optimization and reliability checking in graph database systems.
+We construct a dataset CyEqBench with 145 equivalent Cypher query pairs from the following two approaches.
+ + By translating the open-source equivalent SQL query pairs from Calcite into equivalent Cypher query pairs, we obtain 77 equivalent Cypher query pairs.
+ + By constructing equivalent Cypher query pairs by rewriting Cypher queries using existing equivalent rewriting rules, we obtain 68 equivalent Cypher query pairs.

 ## Requirements

 To run CyEq, ensure your system meets the following requirements:

 - **Java Development Kit (JDK)**: Version 17
 - **Maven**: Version 3.8 or higher
-- **ubuntu**: 1804
+- **Operator System**: Ubuntu 1804

 ## Installation